 Housecall Pro can't.
 ServiceTitan doesn't read photos.

-Google Local Services paid you back $4.20 for every dollar.
-Yelp paid back $1.80.
-The "emergency plumber" search ad cost $1,200 last week and booked 6 calls.
+Google Local Services paid you back more than four to one.
+Yelp roughly broke even.
+The "emergency plumber" search ad booked 6 calls last week — and you can see exactly what each one cost.
 One phone number — sources tracked automatically.
 We pull call data from Google and Yelp's own dashboards, track scans on QR-coded fridge magnets and referral links, and let the AI receptionist ask the rest.
 All matched against your ad spend in one screen.
-Housecall Pro can't.
-ServiceTitan charges $400/tech for it.
+Most field-service tools can't do this — and the ones that come close charge per tech for a fraction of it.

 Call → triage → dispatch → on-site work → photos → invoice → follow-up → recurring service plan.
 Every step flows into the next on its own.
 You enter a job once; the system carries it from there.
 Less typing, less remembering, more brain space for the actual work.
 And the code and data are yours, day one and day one thousand.